pdutton/wsl-create/README.md

 # wsl-rocky
-RockyLinux with go for WSL.
+CentOS 7 with go for WSL.

 ## Build the tarball: